-Service Providers who participated in the Matching Plan for the offering period ended September 14, 2022 purchased a total of 73,959 in Class A common shares, based on a purchase price of \$16.70, resulting in gross cash proceeds to the Company of \$1.2 million.
+Service Providers who participated in the Matching Plan during 2023 purchased a total of 1,010,412 in Class A common shares, based on an average purchase price of \$4.21, resulting in gross cash proceeds to the Company of \$4.3 million.

-Service Providers who participated in the Matching Plan for the offering period ended December 15, 2022 purchased a total of 130,291 in Class A common shares, based on a purchase price of \$9.51, resulting in gross cash proceeds to the Company of \$1.2 million.
+Service Providers who participated in the Matching Plan during 2022 purchased a total of 272,196 in Class A common shares, based on an average purchase price of \$13.49, resulting in gross cash proceeds to the Company of \$3.7 million.

 The Company elected to match each share of Class A common stock purchased by or issued under the Matching Plan with 1/20 of a share of Class A common stock.
-As of December 31, 2022, the Company granted 22,201 shares of Class A common stock under the Matching Plan, respectively.
+During 2023, the Company granted a total of 147,109 shares of Class A common stock under the Matching Plan, net of a total of 15,871 shares withheld for taxes.
+During 2022, the Company granted 22,201 shares of Class A common stock under the Matching Plan.